1xyz/coolbeans/doc/GettingStarted.md

 Checkout [beanstalkd's community page](https://github.com/beanstalkd/beanstalkd/wiki/Tools) for some tools

-Example: We picked yabean since we are familiar with it,
+Example: We picked yabean since we are familiar with it.

 ### Download & unzip yabean